aklevans/KNCScrobbler/README.md

 https://kncscrobbler.app/

-This is a Spring Boot project that is still under development.
+This is a springboot project written in Java